jackfrost68/Spotify_Analysis/README.md

 In this case, speechiness, followed by duration were the defining attributes for RnB and HipHop genres.
 Speechiness is defined as the presence of spoken words in a track.

 Lastly, using Excel, I analyzed the average duration of songs over the years.
 In the dataset, the duration is in milliseconds.
-So I converted each row to minutes and plotted it againt the last ten years and got the plot below.
+So I converted each row to minutes and plotted it againt the last five years and got the plot below.

 <p align="center">
   <img width="600" height="200" src="https://github.com/jackfrost68/Spotify_Analysis/blob/e1d554d1aeb205d79feb4d00499808b25c021caf/Avg%20Duration%20of%20songs%20over%20the%20years.png">